Is Graduate School Right for You?

 - MCAT: required for Medical School programs.

 - Curriculum Vitae (CV).
 This is basically a resume, but with a different focus and different sections.
-You can access a sample CV from WU's Optimal Resume site.
+You should include all relevant academic experience.
+Examples include: presentations, publications, research grants or experience, and serving on university committees.

 - Personal Statement.
 The personal statement is one of the most important parts of your application.
 This is where you state why and how this particular program is a fit for you.
 Therefore, it MUST be tailored to the individual school/program.
 You should have several people look at your statement, such as professors and a career advisor.
-Here are a couple samples of good personal statements: https://www.accepted.com/grad/sampessay02 https://www.accepted.com/grad/sampessay01
+Here are a couple of samples of good personal statements: Sample Essay 1 Sample Essay 2

 - Pre-address their envelopes if necessary, and send electronic copies of all the addresses they'll need so they can cut and paste them into the letters.